 Good customer service can prevent an incredible number of crises

 Having trouble getting some much-needed assistance with a product or service is a struggle familiar to just about everyone.
-Automated phone systems seem designed to trap callers in an infinite loop, and in-store staff are often as clueless as your average shopper when it comes to details or policy.
+Automated phone systems seem designed to trap callers in an infinite loop, and in-store staff is often as clueless as your average shopper when it comes to details or policy.
 Thankfully, social media rose as a shining beacon of hope for those desperately seeking customer service!
 Suddenly, one person, when well versed in communication and company practices, is able to directly answer questions and concerns from a wide variety of stakeholders at once, all without anyone spending a single second sitting on hold listening to coma-inducing Muzak.
 Even better, you can make sure that the most pleasant of your exchanges are very much public, a living banner advertisement for how awesome your organization really is.

 So problem solved!
 I mean, everybody is making use of Twitter and Facebook to provide great customer service now that it’s so easy, right?
 Well…no. In fact, we would bet that the organizations a good number of you work for, or even own, aren’t doing any type of social media customer service at all.
 The idea is certainly growing in popularity, but there’s some sort of disconnect between the idea of heading trouble off at the pass and the actual implementation of that concept that stops many from ever moving forward.